Last updated: 1st November 2025

 (b) to recover or enforce a debt payable; or

-19.1.
-Assignment: Neither party may assign this Agreement without the prior consent of the other party, provided that Cotiss may assign its rights and obligations under this Agreement without your prior consent to a related body corporate, to a successor by operation of law, or by reason of the sale or transfer of all or substantially all of its stock or assets to another entity.
+Neither party may assign this Agreement without the prior consent of the other party, provided that Cotiss may assign its rights and obligations under this Agreement without your prior consent to a related body corporate, to a successor by operation of law, or by reason of the sale or transfer of all or substantially all of its stock or assets to another entity.
 Any non-permitted assignment is void.
-This Agreement will bind and inure to the benefit of each party’s permitted successors and assigns.
+This Agreement will bind and inure to the benefit of each party’s permitted successors, administrators, trustees and assigns.

-19.6.
-Amendments: Cotiss may amend these Terms of Service at any time by posting a revised version at https://www.cotiss.com/terms-conditions, provided that the amendments will only be effective immediately upon the start of the next Renewal Term (defined in clause 9.1).
+Cotiss may amend these Terms of Service at any time by posting a revised version at https://www.cotiss.com/terms-conditions, provided that the amendments will only be effective immediately upon the start of the next Renewal Term (defined in clause 9.1 Renewal).
 If you object to any proposed amendment to the Terms of Service, then as your sole and exclusive remedy you may elect not to renew the Platform Services beyond the then-current Subscription Term.

 (a) notify the other party as soon as practicable after the force majeure event occurs and provided full information concerning the force majeure event, including an estimate of the time likely to be required to overcome it;